Lvish10/Smart-Attendance-Using-IoT/README.md

 **Note:**
 Adjust the parameters and configurations based on your system requirements.
 Experiment with different setups and optimizations to tailor the Smart Attendance System to your specific needs.

----

-Feel free to customize the description based on your project's unique features and goals.